shayandavoodii/OnlinePortfolioSelection.jl/docs/src/benchmark.md

  1.0255278032954953
 ```

-The result indicates that if we had invested in the given period, we would have gained ~2.6% of our capital.
-Note that [`sn`](@ref) automatically takes the last 10 relative prices in this case.
+The outcome suggests that if we had invested during the specified period, we would have gained approximately 2.6% of our capital.
+Notably, [`sn`](@ref) automatically considers the last 10 relative prices in this scenario.

-Note that this package provides functions to analyze the performance of the algorithm.
-See the [Performance evaluation](@ref) section for more details.
+It's important to highlight that this package offers functions designed to assess the algorithm's performance.
+For additional insights, refer to the [Performance evaluation](@ref) section.

 ## 1/N